Sam36502/4BID-N/README.md

     -------...
     -------...
     ..........

+The order of these operations is that the screen is first cleared and/or inverted, then the pixel value address (`0x6`) is updated with the current value on the screen, before finally - after the next program instruction has run - the value at the pixel value address (`0x6`) is written to the screen

 ### Beeper
 The beeper is a basic audio output which can be set to a certain pitch and volume and